Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

 [comment]: <> (with a maximum depth of X levels...Julian: Wie viele Ebenen sinnvoll?
 Vgl.
 ACD-315/PIM/Integration/03_ManageAttributeGroups.md)

-Query categories can be created, edited, and deleted as necessary, and assigned to the individual queries, see [Create a query](./01_ManageQueries.md#create-a-query).
+Query categories can be created, edited, deleted, and divided in sub-categories.
+All individual managed queries can, in turn, be assigned to a category and/or a sub-category, see [Create a query](./01_ManageQueries.md#create-a-query).
 As in the case of the managed queries, access can also be restricted depending on the user role, see [Manage the user rights](./05_ManageUserRights.md).

 [comment]: <> (Procedure Assign a query category?
 Spezifischer Unterkapitel in User rights?)